 Facilitate Q&A by the attendees: it’s critical that you manage the overall timing of the session so that there’s at least 10 minutes left at the end for Q&A.

 Keep attendee questions relevant and on track (good luck with that).

 Repeat any attendee questions so the entire group can hear the question.
 Adjust mangled grammar if necessary.

 Watch out for the one guy in the audience who always wants to ask a million questions and who is completely incapable of asking a short much less intelligent question.
 It’s usually the same guy who knows just enough about the topic to be dangerous.

-If said question guy asks too many questions, thank him and suggest that for the sake of keeping the seminar on track and on time he should stay for a few minutes after the end of the presentation so all his questions can be answered.
+If said question guy asks too many questions, thank him and suggest that for the sake of keeping the seminar on track and on time, he should stay for a few minutes after the end of the presentation so all his questions can be answered.
 Hopefully he’s not a stalker or creepy bus driver-type.
 That’s why we have event security, as in the large frightening man lurking near the entrance door.

 Always compliment an attendee asking the question by saying something along the lines, “That’s a good/great question,” even if the question makes no sense at all; in which case, you may need to reframe it completely.

 In your closing remarks thank the panelists for their contributions to the session and recap the overall theme.